FirstKlaas/neobee/documentation/source/getting_started.rst

 acts as an AP, the IP for the board is ``192.168.4.1``.

 .. note::
-    Connect to the network called neobee!
+    Connect to the network called NeoBee!

 To download the configuration, type the following command: